tasket/wyng-util-qubes/README.md

 #### --session=_date-time[,date-time]_

 Select a session or session range by date-time or tag.
-Used with restore, list, and prune.
+Used with restore, verify, list, and prune.

 #### --pool=_poolname_
-When restore creates new VMs in the system, use the Qubes pool specified by <poolname> for local storage instead of the system default.
+When restore creates new VMs in the system, use the Qubes storage pool specified by <poolname> instead of the system default.

 #### --pref=_prefname::x_